zvxzdx/runeforge-wiki-ru/specific-guide/vfx/create-Idleparticles-using-idleparticle-packs.md

 Look at the bottom of the page to find a video guide and the downloads.

-0. Download an idle particle pack, which you can find at the bottom of the page.
+0. Download an Idle Particle pack, which you can find at the bottom of the page. you can also find a Video Tutorial there

 ---